-- Date and your details don't use initials - The incident / event / observation of concern is described clearly and concisely - This is written using straightforward language and fact and opinion are differentiated. - If recording a disclosure, the student's own words are recorded and any questions you may have asked are included. - Physical marks and injuries are recorded on a body map where appropriate (See Appendices 6) - Any action taken is recorded - If using an electronic data base such as CPOMS, scan in handwritten notes taken when a student makes a disclosure and body maps when there is a physical mark or injury and make reference to this in the chronology.
+- Date and your details avoid using initials. - The incident / event / observation of concern described clearly and concisely. - Written using straightforward language and fact and opinion are differentiated. - If recording a disclosure, the student's own words are recorded and any questions asked are included. - Physical marks and injuries are recorded on a body map where appropriate (See Appendix 6) - Any action taken. - If using an electronic data base such as CPOMS, scan in handwritten notes taken when a student makes a disclosure and body maps when there is a physical mark or injury and make reference to this in the chronology.